juleshenry/juleshenry.github.io/_posts/2024-08-01-your-money-life-your-30s.md

 ---
 layout: post
-title: "Book Review: Your Money Life, Your 30's"
+title: "Book Review: Your Money Life Your 30's"
 date: 2024-08-01
 categories: wealth
 ---

 # Context
-Your Money Life is a book series Peter Dunn that advises readers at every decade: 20s, 30s, 40s, etc. on financial prudence
+Your Money Life is a book series Peter Dunn that advises readers at every decade: 20s, 30s, 40s, etc. on financial prudence.

 # Content
 This book proposes three "essential truths" about one's thirties.